larsreed/jsonschemadocs/README.md

   Such values will appear in the documentation, but will be stripped from the recreated schema output (see below).
 * You may also append other properties that appear neither in the documentation nor in the schema by starting the property names with **"ignore-"**.
-* JSON is not fond of repeated attributes, does not allow a string property to span multiple input lines, and the tool currently handles arrays rather badly...
+* JSON is not fond of repeated attributes, and does not allow a string property to span multiple input lines.
   To include multi-line strings, use `\n` to denote where you want line breaks, but don't actually add any line breaks.
   We should perhaps fix that, some day...
 * To embed *links* in documentation, use either `linkTo(url)` or `linkTo(url, text)`